bmhayward/Transcode/README.md

 ### Auto-Update

-Transcode automatically updates all installed brew formulas, brew casks and Ruby gems.
-Transcode checks everyday at 3 a.m. and updates any brew or brew cask.
-If a gem update is found, an update dialog is presented asking to proceed with the specific gem update.
+Everyday at 3 a.m.
+Transcode updates any brew, brew cask, Ruby gem or Transcode itself.
+If a Ruby gem update is found, an update dialog is presented asking to proceed with the specific gem update.

-To see a list of applied updates, open the Console and search for ‘brew.’ or ‘gem.’.
+To see a list of applied updates, open the Console.app and search for ‘brew.’, ‘gem.’ or ‘transcode.’.

 ## Guide